First occurrence of a prime gap of 1000 or greater

 - The largest prime gap whose bounding primes have been certified

-completed the deterministic certification of the bounding primes
+deterministic certification of the end-point primes (18662 digits each)

-- The gaps of Rosenthal, Andersen, and Cami are among many large
+- The gaps of Andersen, Jansen, and Cami are among many large

 prime gaps tabulated by Jens Kruse Andersen on his page